sindresorhus/wait-for-localhost-cli/readme.md

 ## Related

-- [wait-for-localhost](https://github.com/sindresorhus/wait-for-localhost) - API for this module
+- [wait-for-localhost](https://github.com/sindresorhus/wait-for-localhost) - API for this package
 - [delay-cli](https://github.com/sindresorhus/delay-cli) - Delay execution for a given amount of seconds